kiranlimbu/SQL/README.md

 # SQL
-Please check PDF file inside a folder
+Please check PDF file more detail on each project.